KirillKazakoff/diplomaFront/README.md

 </br>

 ## Loading
-You should wait about 20 sec before data will be loaded
+You should wait about 20 sec before data will be loaded.
+You will be seing loader while data is loading

 </br>

 ## Installation
-If you want to run the application (you crazy or what) then you should separatelly load two git repos: this one (client side) and [this] (server side).
+If you want to run the application then you should separatelly load two git repos: this one (client side) and [this] (server side).
 After that you need to install dependencies (oh wow) in both projects:
 ```sh
 npm i